gioaprilino/gioaprilino/README.md

 # Hi everyone
 ### My name is Gio Aprilino
-I'm a Student at [Politeknik Negeri Padang](https://www.pnp.ac.id), This is my first portofolio.<br>
+I am a Student at [Politeknik Negeri Padang](https://www.pnp.ac.id), This is my first portofolio.<br>
-I'm still learner so there's nothing much can i show to you all.
-I hope in future i can show you some of my work<br>
+I am still learner so there's nothing much can I show to you all.
+I hope in future I can show you some of my projects<br>

 You can reach me at [Linkedin](https://www.linkedin.com/in/gioaprilino/)